 The use of an inappropriate look-up table could therefore significantly bias estimates of the average fare forgone.
 Since this is often the most significant component of the overall reimbursement calculation, the potential for non-compliance with the “no better off, no worse off” objective is very large, if look up tables appropriate to the local area are not used.

+What to do if local look-up tables are not available

 Ideally, local look-up tables should be built for any given area, but this is a remote possibility for most TCAs, and currently is difficult to achieve even in all PTE areas.
 The next best option is therefore to demonstrate that the look up table selected for application in a given areas is similar to that of the area from which the table was built.
 The Guidance already acknowledges that large urban areas may be different to those from which the default look-up tables were derived.
 It is possible to demonstrate that on the basis of a variety of socio-economic characteristics, the PTEs as a whole have more in common with each other than they do with the 4 Lancashire districts.

 However, it is likely that systematic differences between area types still apply, and it would be better if DfT promoted a mechanism through which look up tables for an “application” area could be better matched to those of a “reference” area.
 Such a mechanism was developed for DfT and described in an unpublished research report by MVA Consultancy, finalised in May 2012.
 This work also rebuilt new look-up tables from NoWcard data, using a larger number of districts encompassing a wider spread of area types, and for a whole year as opposed to just five weeks.
 DfT has not, as yet, incorporated any of the results from this work into the Guidance or the DfT Calculator, leaving authorities with a choice of using either the entirety of the default look-up table, or a look-up table from another area.
 But no mechanism is available for systematically representing an in-between state.
-However, pteg could make use of the same concepts as those set out in MVA’s work for DfT to allow a PTE to demonstrate that it had fully reflected its own characteristics in the choice of look-up table it had adopted.
+However, UTG could make use of the same concepts as those set out in MVA’s work for DfT, to allow a PTE to demonstrate that it had fully reflected its own characteristics in the choice of look-up table it had adopted.

-Apart from debate about the similarity of one TCA area as a whole (e.g. Greater Manchester) to another (e.g. West Midlands), individual bus operators (e.g. with a significant number of cross-boundary routes) have also been known to argue that their own operating territory is sufficiently different to the generality of a PTE area to justify using the NoWcard table for its services.
+Apart from debate about the similarity of one TCA area as a whole (e.g. Greater Manchester) to another (e.g. West Midlands), individual bus operators, such as those with a significant number of cross-boundary routes, have also been known to argue that their own operating territory is sufficiently different to the generality of a PTE area to justify using the NoWcard table for its services.
 As with many aspects of reimbursement, in principle there is a theoretical case for better matching various inputs into the reimbursement calculator to the characteristics of individual areas, and potentially individual operator catchments, and this argument might apply to look-up tables.
 If the choice is restricted to only a crude “either NoWcard/or ANO area” it is highly unlikely that the catchment of an individual operator within a PTE area would be sufficiently different to the rest of the PTE area to justify use of a wholly different look-up table.
 However, a methodology has been developed to allow lookup tables from different areas to be merged together, so that the result in effect represents a weighted average of the constituent lookup tables.
 This permits a more nuanced approach to the selection of lookup tables than would otherwise be possible.